A Bible Study by Jack Kelley

 In the process there will be an assassination attempt that will leave him blinded in one eye and crippled in one arm (Rev. 13:3, Zech 11:17).
 But once again he will astonish the world.
 They will have thought him to be dead, but suddenly there he’ll be, alive again.
 As a result, His power and influence will grow exponentially.
 And soon, although it will have required much bloodshed, the world will be forced to accept him as their leader and wear his mark as a sign of loyalty.

-Because his goal is not to be just a world leader, but to be worshiped as their god, he will stand in the temple he helped to build and declare that he alone is God (2 Thes.
+Because his goal is not to be just a world leader, but to be worshiped as their god, he will stand in the temple he helped build and declare that he alone is God (2 Thes.
 2:3-4).
-Using Satan’s power to deceive and the supernatural assistance of an apparition who calls herself Mary he’ll bring Islam, the Eastern religions, New Age paganism, and what will be left of Christianity together into one world wide religion with the sole purpose of worshiping him.
+Using Satan’s power to deceive he’ll bring Islam, the Eastern religions, New Age paganism, and left behind Christians-in-name-only together into one world wide religion with the sole purpose of worshiping him.

 Men worshiped the dragon because he had given authority to the beast, and they also worshiped the beast and asked, “Who is like the beast?
 Who can make war against him?”
 (Rev. 13:4)

 In Rev. 12:9 the dragon was identified as the ancient serpent called the devil, or Satan, and yet just one chapter later we learn that the people of Earth will worship him.
 How could the one who has traditionally been known as the very personification of evil suddenly become an object of worship?
 The answer comes in two parts.